Pushkar-777/nmf_topic_modeling/README.md

 ## 🚀 Project Overview

-This project processes news article text, cleans and preprocesses the data, applies TF-IDF vectorization, and uses NMF to identify major topics.
+This project processes news article text, cleans and preprocesses the data, converts the text into numerical features using **TF-IDF Vectorization**, and applies **NMF Topic Modeling** to discover major topics.

-The model identifies these topics:
+The model identifies the following topics:

 - 🛒 Business & Retail
 - 🛢️ Oil & Energy
-- 📈 Economy & Finance
+- 💰 Economy & Finance
 - 👥 People & Employment
 - ✈️ Airlines & Travel

-It also includes an interactive interface where users can enter a new article and get its predicted topic.
+The project also includes a simple interface where users can enter a new article and get its predicted topic.

 ## 🧠 Technologies Used